-- The Hangzhou Intermediate People’s Court rejected the claims by an individual Mr.Hu in 2019 when he refused to accept his punishment decision made through Jiaxin AMR for selling illegal milk powder online on Taobao, leading him being fined RMB427k!
-It was the first case of first internet administrative litigation for a seller refusing to paid his fine.
+- The Hangzhou Intermediate People’s Court rejected the claims by an individual Mr.Hu in 2019 when he refused to accept his punishment decision made through Jiaxin AMR for selling illegal milk powder online on Taobao, leading him to be fined RMB427k!
+It was the first case of first internet administrative litigation for a seller refusing to pay his fine.

 - In yet another instance, a Chinese man was recently arrested for selling infringing products through his online store.
 The Shanghai Jiading Court sentenced him to one year and three months imprisonment as well as fines worth 80 thousand RMB ($1300 USD) on charges that he sold counterfeit baby bottles alongside feeding bottle nipples carrying the Japanese brand “Pigeon/贝亲”